Effective October 1, 2017, the minimum wage is $10.96 per hour.

 Most employees get a minimum payment (“minimum call-out” pay) every time their employer requires them to report for work (other than for overtime), even if there is no work for them.
 Employees are to be paid a minimum of three hours at their hourly wage.
 If an employee does work, but less than three hours, the employer is still required to pay the employee for a minimum of three hours of work at the employee’s hourly wage.

 For example, if an employee, who is paid $15/hour, is called in to work and is sent home as there is no work for them to do, the employer is required to pay the employee $45 (minimum three hours of work at the employee’s hourly wage).
 If the same employee was called into work, and only worked two hours, the employer would still be required to pay the minimum call-out pay to the employee of $45.

 Currently, minimum call-out pay rules do not apply to:

 - Students in Grade 12 or lower during school term

 - Noon hour supervisors employed by a school board

 If these employees work, they are only paid for the time worked with a minimum of one hour.

 The Minimum Wage Regulations were amended to establish age 16 as the general minimum age of employment in Saskatchewan.
-An ‘absolute’ minimum age of 14 has also been established provided those 14 and 15 year old workers fulfil certain requirements.
+An "absolute" minimum age of 14 has also been established provided those 14 and 15 year old workers fulfill certain requirements.